NexdApp/nexd-ios/Nexd/lib/openapi/docs/HelpRequestsAPI.md

 import NexdClient

-let userId = "userId_example" // String | If included, filter by userId, \"me\" for the requesting user, otherwise all users are replied. (optional) let zipCode = ["inner_example"] // [String] | Filter by an array of zipCodes (optional) let includeRequester = "includeRequester_example" // String | If \"true\", the requester object is included in each help request (optional) let status = ["status_example"] // [String] | Array of status to filter for (optional)
+let userId = "userId_example" // String | If included, filter by userId, \"me\" for the requesting user, otherwise all users are replied. (optional) let excludeUserId = "excludeUserId_example" // String | If true, the given userId is excluded (and not filtered for as default) (optional) let zipCode = ["inner_example"] // [String] | Filter by an array of zipCodes (optional) let includeRequester = "includeRequester_example" // String | If \"true\", the requester object is included in each help request (optional) let status = ["status_example"] // [String] | Array of status to filter for (optional)